5h3d/byte-genie/README.md

 ## Features

 - A Beautiful And Highly Functional PDF and csv Viewer
-- 🔄Streaming API Responses in Real-Time
+- Streaming API Responses in Real-Time
 - Authentication Using Kinde
 - Clean UI Using 'shadcn-ui'
 - Optimistic UI Updates for a Great UX